Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/getting-started.md

 ## Resources

-- [AXIASolar Crowdcast](https://www.crowdcast.io/axiasolar) - List of all Crowdcast webinars that the Web3 Foundation has done.
+- [AXIASolar Crowdcast](https://www.crowdcast.io/axiasolar) - List of all Crowdcast webinars that the AXIACoin Foundation has done.
 - [AXIASolar Explorer](https://axiasolar.js.org/apps/#/explorer) - Browser for the AXIASolar network; can be used for AXIASolar, AXIALunar, or any Substrate-based chain.
 - [Polkascan](http://polkascan.io/) \- Real-time multi-chain data for AXIASolar Relay Chain and Parity Substrate chains.
 - [Subscan.io](https://subscan.io) - Explorer for Substrate based chains.